 - Be accepted into the Honors Program

-- Submit a response to one of the options below by Friday, February 28, 2020
+- In your Honors Application, submit a response to one of the options below by Friday, February 26, 2021

 Honors Program Scholarship Application

 Your Honors Program application will be reviewed as part of the scholarship selection process.
 Additionally, select one of the following options to include with your Honors Program application to be considered for an Honors Scholarship: